Paliak/PaliaksNotes/docs/Zipping/index.md

 Trying to bypass the file extension filtering with a nullbyte does not work.

 Side note - This worked when the box was first released, but was patched shortly after.
-To practice we can host the old upload.php locally and practice the nullbyte bypass.
+Though as i later learned, it turns out that the patch can also be bypassed.
+To practice, we can host the old upload.php locally and practice the nullbyte bypass.

 Revert the upload.php file using a diff: